Gerard Francis Cobb

 Gerard Francis Cobb (Nettlestead, Kent, 15 October 1838 – 31 March 1904) was Junior Bursar of Trinity College, Cambridge.
 He was active as an Anglican layman, organist and amateur composer.

 Life

 He was the fourth son of William Francis Cobb, rector of Nettlestead, Kent, and was educated at Marlborough College.
 He matriculated at Trinity College, Cambridge in 1857, graduating B.A. in 1861 and M.A. in 1864.

+Cobb was an enthusiastic cyclist and was president of the Cambridge University Cycling Club.
+He was first president in 1878 of the National Cyclists' Union, originally the Bicycle Union.

 He died in Cambridge on 31 March 1904.